 Falls as being on the South Branch of the Grasse River.
-In reality, the North Branch branches a few miles downstream of this river breaks into the Middle Branch and the South Branch a few miles upstream.
+In reality, the North Branch splits a few miles downstream of this river breaks into the Middle Branch and the South Branch a few miles upstream.
 The stretch containing Lampsons Falls is is the main section of the Grasse River.